IBM-Cloud/DevOps-Services-Docs/docs/deploy/index.md

 In addition to job logs, you can view unit test results, generated artifacts, and code changes for any build job.

 You can also run, cancel, or configure a stage from the Stage History page.
 At the top of the page, click **RUN** to run a stage or **CONFIGURE** to configure a stage.
-While a stage is running, you can click on the run number and then click **CANCEL** to cancel a stage while it is running.
+While a stage is running, you can cancel it by clicking the run number and then clicking CANCEL.

 ![Clicking a stage run number to select it on the Stage History page][26]